Poselucas95/Roomie-backend/README.md

 ## :memo: License ##

 This project is under license from Roomie Team.
-For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: